 Erasmus’s humanist, reform-minded ethos.

-By propagating VPP and teaching in the church that TR is kept pure and perfect, Prabudass Koshi betrayed Eramus.
-The Filipino counterpart was intimidated by this man from Kerela, India, who forced them to join VPP and assembled a team of enslaved Filipino pastors.
+By propagating VPP and teaching in the church that TR is kept pure and perfect, Prabu-Ass Kosi betrayed Eramus.
+The Filipino counterpart was intimidated by this Keling man from Keling, who forced them to join VPP and assembled a team of enslaved Filipino pastors.
 The Filipino had to submit to him in order to get funding from the mother church.
 Dare him, to do this on the Chinese counterpart.

 No comments: